How much does a patent cost?

 The difference in patent claims also helps explain the difference in cost.
 Utility patent applications usually have one or more pages of claims.
 In contrast to design patents that have only this one claim, “I claim the ornamental design as herein shown and described.”
 Utility patents usually have many claims, and may have several different kinds of claims.

 Utility patents are not limited in the number of claims.
 Over 20 claims requires additional government fees, but there is no limit.
 Utility patents can have independent, dependent, and multiple dependent claims.
 There are kit claims, method claims, Markush claims, and species claims too.
 Just to name a few.

 More claims means more writing and prosecuting and thus means more cost.
-Claim writing can be complicated and difficult.
+Claim writing can be complicated, and proper form is critical.
 Professional help is highly recommended for claim writing.

 Utility Patents may need more drawings.

 The differences in drawings and figures between utility and design patents can also contribute to the difference in cost.
 Design patents usually have just the single set of figures to show the six orthogonal sides of the design.
 They may also have one or two 3D or partial section cut-away views to highlight the design.

 Utility patent applications in contrast may need many drawings.
-Further, utility patents may need figures to show relationships between elements and features such as flowcharts, flow diagrams, operation diagrams … and the list goes on.
-Depending on the utility patent there may be many more drawings needed than for a design patent.
+Further, utility patents may need figures to show relationships between elements and features such as flowcharts, flow diagrams, or operation diagrams.
+Depending on the utility patent, there may be many more drawings needed than for a design patent.